rohitrion/Enacton-imdb/README.md

         - contain uppercase, lowercase, number, 1 special char, minimum length 8
         - do not call firebase API if validation fail

+watchList = {
+    "QgfbKkteyjatiQGXsCjx10rKHCB2":[{"adult":false,"backdrop_path":"/iiXliCeykkzmJ0Eg9RYJ7F2CWSz.jpg","genre_ids":[28,9648,53,80],"id":762430,"original_language":"en","original_title":"Retribution","overview":"When a mysterious caller puts a bomb under his car seat, Matt Turner begins a high-speed chase across the city to complete a specific series of tasks.
+With his kids trapped in the back seat and a bomb that will explode if they get out of the car, a normal commute becomes a twisted game of life or death as Matt follows the stranger's increasingly dangerous instructions in a race against time to save his family.","popularity":1075.645,"poster_path":"/oUmmY7QWWn7OhKlcPOnirHJpP1F.jpg","release_date":"2023-08-23","title":"Retribution","video":false,"vote_average":6.8,"vote_count":280}],

+    GLUzOefZodcfgysyy1hkUOirz1n2:[{"adult":false,"backdrop_path":"/h0nmmdFAdBjQttN8Y0q825MWzZp.jpg","genre_ids":[28,53,80],"id":926393,"original_language":"en","original_title":"The Equalizer 3","overview":"Robert McCall finds himself at home in Southern Italy but he discovers his friends are under the control of local crime bosses.
+As events turn deadly, McCall knows what he has to do: become his friends' protector by taking on the mafia.","popularity":499.603,"poster_path":"/b0Ej6fnXAP8fK75hlyi2jKqdhHz.jpg","release_date":"2023-08-30","title":"The Equalizer 3","video":false,"vote_average":7,"vote_count":287}]
+}